Windwker/take-home-qa/README.md

 - Each scenario in the feature file should be tagged with the environment tag i.e:@production
 - Run the related script based on tags i.e: npm run cypress:staging.
 This will run only tests that are candidate to that environment.
 Also , in the script, a node variable can be passed through a CI tool to choose which environment to use and to provide integration

+### Running tests for different devices
+Although the tests provided in the solution of the challenge are executed both mobile and desktop, the fancy way to do this is by receiving a parameter in the script in order to be used as a node.env variable indicating to run in mobile or desktop and then use a Strategy pattern to return the mobile / desktop version of the page based in POM